kubecost/docs/architecture.md

 # Kubecost core architecture overview

-Below are the major components deployed with the [Kubecost helm chart](http://docs.kubecost.com/install), excluding certain Enterprise components such a durable storage:
+Below are the major components deployed with the [Kubecost helm chart](http://docs.kubecost.com/install), excluding certain Enterprise components such as durable storage:

 1. **Kubecost Cost-Analyzer Pod**
     a.
 Frontend -- runs Nginx and handles routing to Kubecost backend + Prometheus/Grafana